muziejus/antirubbersheeter-server/README.md

-# tiler
+# sharp-tiler

-A node-based webserver for creating tiles with Sharp
+A node-based webserver for creating tiles with [Sharp](https://sharp.pixelplumbing.com/)